mmierzwa/mmierzwa.github.io/content/pages/about.md

 Beside of that, I love good food, enjoy the world and people 🥰 I like traveling and exploring (physically, mentally, spiritually), learning and trying new stuff.

 My hobbies?
-DIY projects (various types), electronics, astronomy/astronautics, coding (not only for living), tabletop RPGs, retro computing, puzzles, psychology, Lego and much more than I can think of right now.
+DIY projects (various types), HAM radio (my callsign is [SP9GO](https://www.qrz.com/db/sp9go)) electronics, astronomy/astronautics, coding (not only for living), tabletop RPGs, retro computing, puzzles, psychology, Lego and much more than I can think of right now.
 Some of those topics will show on this blog for sure.

 If you want to read more on my professional info, [my LinkedIn profile](https://www.linkedin.com/in/marekmierzwa/) is the place to go.